joshua-laughner/Python-textui/_sources/uielements_doc.rst.txt

 be accepted.
 This ensures consistent testing of both function inputs and user inputs.

-For the "opt" functions that call "user_input" functions that may return ``None`` if the user doesn't enter anything, the "opt" functions will, by default, raise a :class:`pytui.uierrors.UIOptNoneError`.
+For the "opt" functions that call "user_input" functions that may return ``None`` if the user doesn't enter anything, the "opt" functions will, by default, raise a :class:`textui.uierrors.UIOptNoneError`.
 This behavior can be overridden with the ``error_on_none`` keyword.

 Member functions